JuritaPro/JKD_Project/CONCEPT.md

 # JKD Nutri*

 ## Team Members
-- Member 1 - Jurita
+- Member 1 - Jurita Brunava
-- Member 2 - Kristine
+- Member 2 - Kristin Fedulova
-- Member 3 - Deniss
+- Member 3 - Deniss Vigovskis

 ## Project Description
 An app that prepares a meal plan for you based on your private blood test results.